KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

 It teaches that entropy is **active intelligence**, not passive decay.
 Overcoming it requires not sentiment but the **Courage (L₃ (DS: Archeus))** and **Clarity (L₃ (DM: Noeüs))** of the **Resonant Blade.**

-There is no synthesis with the Dragon: its essence is **Fragmentation.**
+There is no integration with the Dragon: its essence is **Fragmentation.**
 To face it is to reclaim the vitality, integrity, and potential it withholds—
 the **act of Centropic Reclamation**, by which order reclaims what chaos hoarded.